kaushal07wick/breeboost/README.md

-# 🕵️‍♂️ Fraud Detection & Monitoring Project
+# 🕵️‍♂️ Breeboost Fraud Detection

 This project builds a machine learning pipeline to detect fraudulent transactions and monitor data drift using [Evidently](https://github.com/evidentlyai/evidently).